-In our week in review podcast, senior news director Dave Raffo talks about the week’s top storage news with assistant editor John Hilliard – listen to the podcast and check out the links to the original
+In our week in review podcast, senior news director Dave Raffo talks about the week’s top storage news with assistant editor John Hilliard – listen to the podcast and check out the links to the original stories below.

 Download for later: